NREL Draws on Experience To Expand Equitable Energy Access to State, Local, and Tribal Communities

 Our approach aims to create a virtuous circle of research and development, analytic capabilities, and on-the-ground partnerships that we can leverage for fast scaling of clean energy for all, which is the Accelerating Clean Energy initiative.

-NREL works with Native American tribes and Alaska Native villages to achieve their energy, environmental, security, and economic goals.
+NREL works with Native American Tribes and Alaska Native villages to achieve their energy, environmental, security, and economic goals.
 NREL—along with funding partners, and support from the DOE's Office of Indian Energy—provides technical assistance and decision support, helping these communities meet their goals.
-Learn more about NREL's decision support options for tribes.
+Learn more about NREL's decision support options for Tribes.

 NREL continues to provide support to DOE's Weatherization and Intergovernmental Program, including its DOE Weatherization Assistance Program (WAP).
 The WAP helps reduce energy costs for low-income households by increasing the energy efficiency of their homes while ensuring their health and safety.
 Along with targeting a key economic stressor for underserved communities, WAP creates employment opportunities.